arp242/rogue-clone/README.md

   `./rogue.dump` in the current directory, and this will be loaded automatically on startup if it exists so you don't need to use load it manually with `rogue ~/.local/share/rogue/save`.

+- Also allow Esc and Enter to clear "--press space to continue--" prompts.

 Sources
 -------